venmo/synx/README.md

 Execute the command on yor project to have it reorganize the files on the file system:

      $ synxronize path/to/my/project.xcodeproj

+It may have confused cocoapods.
+Pod install, if you use them:

+    $ pod

+You're good to go!

 ## Contributing